Enchan1207/cmake-avr/README.md

 )
 ```

-Then, the compositon of project directory should look like this:
+The compositon of project directory should look like this:

 ```
 .